hachispin/learning-projects/README.md

-### Check each folder for their corresponding README.md file.
+### Check each folder for their corresponding README.md file